chakravala/Grassmann.jl/README.md

 The direct sum operator `⊕` can be used to join spaces (alternatively `+`), and the dual space functor `'` is an involution which toggles a dual vector space with inverted signature.
 The direct sum of a `VectorBundle` and its dual `V⊕V'` represents the full mother space `V*`.
 In addition to the direct-sum operation, several other operations are supported, such as `∪,∩,⊆,⊇` for set operations.
-Due to the design of the `VectorBundle` dispatch, these operations enable code optimizations at compile-time provided by the bit parameters.
+Due to the design of the `VectorBundle` dispatch, these bit parametric operations enable code optimizations at compile-time.

 Calling manifolds with sets of indices constructs the subspace representations.
 Given `M(s::Int...)` one can encode `SubManifold{length(s),M,s}` with induced orthogonal space, such that computing unions of submanifolds is done by inspecting the parameter `s`.